Paperback-iOS/website/src/help/guides/getting-started.md

 **Paperback** is currently _not_ on **TestFlight** and _requires_ the usage of **AltStore** in order to install onto your phone.
 In the future, TestFlight will be used when the lead developer obtains an [Apple Developer Account](https://developer.apple.com/programs/).

 ::: tip Video tutorial
 If you prefer using a video tutorial, Artesians made a beautiful one.
-You will find it [here for Windows](https://www.youtube.com/watch?v=n1KRwsxNiWY).
+You will find it [here](https://www.youtube.com/watch?v=n1KRwsxNiWY) for Windows and [here](https://www.youtube.com/watch?v=CjPjsF4yJ0M) for macOS.
 :::

 ### Prerequisites